 W.D.M.
 Limited has been using Road Assessment Vehicles (RAVs) to undertaking high speed data acquisition surveys since the late 1980’s.
-These vehicles have been the primary provider of SCANNER survey data throughout the United Kingdom.
+These vehicles have been the primary provider of SCANNER survey data throughout the US and UK.

 - roughness in the left-hand wheel-path

 - texture in the left-hand wheel-path center of lane and right hand wheel-path;